wprender/cloudbreak-docs/docs/environments.md

 -- //@UNDO
 -- SQL to undo the change goes here.
 ```
-Once you have implemented your SQLs then you can execute them with:
+**Step 2:** Once you have implemented your SQLs, you can execute them with:
 ```
 cbd migrate cbdb up
 ```
-If you would like to rollback the last SQL file, then just use the down command:
+If you would like to rollback the last SQL file, use the `down` command:
 ```
 cbd migrate cbdb down
 ```
-On order to check the status of database
+To check the database status, use:
 ```
 cbd migrate cbdb status